psychdatascience/FDS-CourseOne/005_TU_PracticeWithGitViaTerminal.md

 git push
 ```

-To synch with GitHub.com, you will need to confirm your credentials:
+To synch with GitHub.com, you *might* need to confirm your credentials.
+If you do not, please disregard this section and Skip to **6**:

 ```
 (base) francopestilli@francos-mbp francopestilli % git push